voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Whether to create pkcs7 keys and manage key files for hiera-eyaml.
 This is useful if you need to distribute a pkcs7 key pair.
-Default: true

 Default value: `true`